This guide will show you how to set up automatic credit card payments.

 PLEASE NOTE: Always check to make sure your credit card details are up to date on our system.
-If it's incorrect, we can't take payment for our services, and if your account goes into negative balance for 28 days your account will automatically close, as our system will then assume you no longer require our services.
+If it's incorrect, we can't take payment for our services.

 Private Box will send you email notifications if your account goes into a negative balance and no payment is made to top the account back up, or if the automatic payment failed for any reason.
 We will continue sending a weekly notification if necessary, and will also send automatic warnings if your account approaches the automatic closure.